ruby-grape/grape/README.md

 end
 ```

-Assuming that the post and comment endpoints are mounted in `/posts` and `/comments`,
-you should now be able to do `get /posts/votes`, `post /posts/votes`, `get /comments/votes`
+Assuming that the post and comment endpoints are mounted in `/posts` and `/comments`, you should now be able to do `get /posts/votes`, `post /posts/votes`, `get /comments/votes`.

 ### Configuration

-You can configure remountable endpoints for small details changing according to where
+You can configure remountable endpoints for small details changing according to where they are mounted.
-they are mounted

 ```ruby
 class Voting::API < Grape::API